Pub & Club Guide

 Traditional two roomed pub.
 Food is served all day.
 A good sized function room is available.
 Comedy night every 3rd Monday of the month.

 - Red Lion

 229 Vicarage Road

-This grade II listed imposing Neo-Gothic designed pub built in 1908 has an open plan design decorated in the Ember Inns style that incorporates original features.
+A Grade II listed imposing Neo-Gothic designed pub built in 1908.
+It has an open plan design decorated in the Ember Inns style that incorporates original features.
 It was refurbished in 2023.
 There is a large garden at the front and plenty of parking spaces to the rear.
 There is a focus on food, but three or four cask beers are available at all times.
 Regular quizzes are held Sundays and Thursdays and poker on a Monday night.
-Ale price reduced on Monday (currently £2.50/pint).
+Ale price reduced on Monday and Thursday.